TeamSemiSuperCV/semi-super/README.md

 Refer to Google reserach team's paper (SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners) for more details regarding the framework used.

 The training notebooks for Stage 1, 2, and 3 can be found in the [notebooks](/notebooks) folder.
 Notebooks for Selective Labeling (active-learning) using Entropy or Augmentations policies can be found in the [Active_Learn](/Active_Learn) folder.
+We also evaluated another Semi-Supervised Learning approach called [FixMatch](/FixMatch).
 Benchmarks for Fully-Supervised Learning can be found in the [FSL_Benchmarks](/FSL_Benchmarks) folder.
 The code for Data Preprocessing can be found in [Data_Preparation](/Data_Preparation).

 - [Project Report](/docs/Final%20Report.pdf)
 - [Final Presentation](/docs/FinalPresentation.pdf)